 It is forward-looking.
 Humans and technologies are continually evolving, with each affecting the progress of the other.
 This journal strives to open the discussion about current technological design, activities, and visions may impact life, society, learning, interaction, and business in the coming years.

 It is willing to look at difficult topics.
 Controversy is a natural element of progress.
 Human Technology encourages researchers to take critical looks at those difficult and challenging topics that other journals would rather not.
-By encouraging discussions on controversial topics, we hope to provoke our readers, other researchers, and industrial representatives to debate all facets of such topics.
+By encouraging discussions on a diversity of topics, some controversial, we hope to provoke our readers, other researchers, and industrial representatives to debate all facets of such topics.
 Through forthright, animated and intellectual discussions, new synergies arise and new perspectives are formed.

 It is scientifically rigorous.
 In order to assure the high quality of our journal, each article will be peer-reviewed by at least two subject-qualified referees.
 It is essential that innovative, interdisciplinary research be reliable as well as useful.
 Our expectations for papers published in this journal are as high as any of the well-known field-specific journals.
 What makes our journal distinct is that it brings a multitude of research fields together, with a common focus on human-technology interaction.